 In short, a subject heading is a word or phrase that describes a source.
 Students and researchers use subject headings to help them determine what a book, etc. is about.
 You can also search for materials using subject headings.
 In this way, subject headings are similar to hashtags.
-In the example below, the subjects tell us this book is about dogs' behavior, dogs, and human-animal relationships.
+In the example below, the subjects tell us this book is about physical fitness and physical education for children in the United States.

 For consistency, many libraries (including CSU libraries) use subject headings determined by the Library of Congress for items in their catalog (what you see when you search OneSearch's "Books & Media").

 February 2014.
 A Dartmouth student discovers the subject heading “illegal aliens” in her library’s online catalog.
 She shares this with fellow student activists of the Dartmouth Coalition for Immigration Reform, Equality, and DREAMERs (CoFIRED).

 July 2014.
 CoFIRED works with Dartmouth librarians to create and submit an official subject heading change proposal.
 In it, they ask the Library of Congress to change “illegal aliens” to “undocumented immigrants.”

 March 2016.
 The Library of Congress announces it will replace “illegal aliens” with “noncitizens” and/or “unauthorized immigration.”
 It states that “the terms ‘illegal’ and ‘alien,’ when used in reference to people, have undergone pejoration and acquired derogatory connotations, becoming increasingly associated with nativist and racist sentiments.”

 Spring 2016.
 The House of Representatives orders the Library of Congress to continue using “illegal aliens,” as this is the terminology used in federal law.
 This is the first time Congress has ever intervened in a planned Library of Congress subject heading change.